Learn About AC Theory!

 Revise as you learn with the revision questions in each section, and the "Module Quiz" at the end of the module.

-If you would like a paper version of any module to print and keep, click the PDF icon in the right column of each module, to download a printable copy of the complete module.
+If you would like a paper version of any module to print and keep, click the PDF icon at the top of the page in each module, to download a printable copy of the complete module.

 Translate this site

 English not your first language?
 Translate the text on this site to any one of over 50 languages with good old Google!
 Try it for yourself.
 Select your language in the Google Translate box for an instant translation of any page.

 Step by Step Features

 Each of our learning modules has been designed using tried and tested educational methods, to take you from a basic knowledge of DC electronics, step by step through the essentials of "Alternating Current" theory.